LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: LOCATER System

-When a new query $Q=(d_i,t_q)$ is posed, our goal is to identify the neighbor devices that share high affinities with $d_i$ and use them to compute the location of $d_i$ using Algorithm~\ref{alg:fine}.
+\emph{(3) Using the global affinity graph.} When a new query $Q=(d_i,t_q)$ is posed, our goal is to identify the neighbor devices that share high affinities with $d_i$ and use them to compute the location of $d_i$ using Algorithm~\ref{alg:fine}.
 Given the set $D_n$ of devices that are neighbors to $d_i$ at time $t_q$, we compute the affinity between $d_i$ and each device $d_k \in D_n$, denoted by $w(e^{g}_{ik},t_q)$, using the global affinity graph.
 As each edge in the global affinity graph contains a vector of affinities with respect to time, we compute affinity by assigning a higher value to those instances that are closer to the query time $t_q$ as follows: $w(e^{g}_{ik},t_q)=\sum_{j=1}^{j=n}l_{j}w(e^{l}_{ik},t_j)$, where $l_j$ follows a normal distribution, $\mu=t_q$ and $\sigma^{2}=1$ that is normalized.
 Finally, we create a new set of neighbor devices $\mathcal{N}^{g}(d_i)$ and include each device $d_k \in D_n$ in descending order of the computed affinity $w(e^{g}_{ik},t_q)$.
-This new set replaces $D_n$ in Algorithm~\ref{alg:fine} causing the algorithm to process devices in the descending order of affinity in the global affinity graph.
+This new set replaces $D_n$ in Algorithm~\ref{alg:fine}.
+Thus, the algorithm processes devices in descending order of affinity in the global affinity graph.